 Israel Cedillo Lazcano

-Israel is a PhD candidate at the University of Edinburgh (Edinburgh Law School) and Full-Time Lecturer/Researcher in Banking and IP/IT Law at Universidad de las Américas Puebla (UDLAP) (Mexico).
-He obtained his Bachelor´s degree in International Law in 2009, a Master´s degree in Anthropologic Studies of Mexico in 2012 and a Master´s degree in Governance and Globalization in 2014, all of them from UDLAP).
-Professionally, he has worked as Intellectual Property Advisor and Personal Data Protection for different institutions and editor on Intellectual Property for SCRIPTed (https://script-ed.org/).
-His academic research is focused on intellectual property, Artificial Intelligence, financial Innovation and the legal nature of money.
+Israel is a Full-Time Lecturer/Researcher in Banking and IP/IT Law at Universidad de las Américas Puebla (UDLAP) (Mexico).
+He obtained his PhD in Law at the University of Edinburgh in 2021, his Bachelor´s degree in International Law in 2009, a Master´s degree in Anthropologic Studies of Mexico in 2012 and a Master´s degree in Governance and Globalization in 2014, all of them from UDLAP.
+Professionally, he has worked as Intellectual Property Advisor and Personal Data Protection for different institutions, co-founded SOLDIG (a start-up focused on distribution of technological solutions for companies), and was editor on Intellectual Property for SCRIPTed (https://script-ed.org/).
+His academic research is focused on intellectual property, artificial intelligence, financial innovation and the legal nature of money.
 He has obtained different national and international research prizes such as the First Prize of the Fifth Edition of the Competition of Legal Monographs for Lawyers under 35 years old in 2013, sponsored by the Latin American Banks Federation (FELABAN for its acronym in Spanish), and the Second Prize of the Manuel Espinosa Yglesias Prize 2015, sponsored by the Espinosa Yglesias Research Centre (CEEY for its acronym in Spanish).